mletizia/multiple-testing-nplm/README.md

-# Multiple testing for signal-agnostic searches of new physics with machine learning
+# Multiple testing for signal-agnostic searches for new physics with machine learning

 This is the code to reproduce the results of the paper